Rudolphina Menzel: Career

+In November 1947, the Haganah began to lay the groundwork for a dog unit that would be the forerunner of the Oketz Unit of the Israel Defense Forces.
+In February 1948, she was informed that a Central Military Dog Training Camp would be established but was asked to be a professional supervisor rather than lead it.
+One of her students, Abraham Zirlin, was assigned to be the commander of the canine unit instead.
+She was able to occasionally work with military dogs and was appointed to be a government advisor for dog breeding and training.
+Following the formation of the Israel Defense Forces, her military career came to an end.
+The IDF's canine unit would be active until 1954, when it was shut down for twenty years before being reestablished as the Oketz Unit in 1974.

+In the 1950s, Menzel began training guide dogs.
+She founded the Israel Institute for Orientation and Mobility of the Blind, which was the first guide dog institute in the Middle East.
+In 1962, she was appointed an associate professor of animal psychology at Tel Aviv University, where she continued to conduct research almost until her death.

 In 1965, she exported four Canaan Dogs to the United States, and later sent specimens of the breed to Germany.

 Menzel sent a male Canaan Dog to Mrs. Connie Higgins in the United Kingdom.
 In 1964, Mrs. Higgins had already acquired a female puppy from a wild litter in Damascus, and on 28 December 1969, she bred the first known litter of Canaan Dogs born in the United Kingdom.

 In 1970, Shaar Hagai Kennels, located near Jerusalem, worked closely with Dr. Menzel in the development and breeding of the breed, and continued her work after her death in 1973.